 Use a leave management tool to manage flexible time off

 Leave management software simplify the process of booking and managing time off.
-They’re convenient when you have an unlimited or FTO policy because then you won’t need to record absences manually.
-You’ll save time and energy spent on updating spreadsheets and emailing HR — and that’s always a win, right?
+They're convenient when you have an unlimited or flexible time off policy, because then you won't need to record absences manually.
+You'll save time and energy spent on updating spreadsheets and emailing HR — and that's always a win, right?

 We'd recommend picking leave management software that is customisable, empathetic, prioritises team communication, and flags leave conflicts.
 You want to reduce the pressure on employees — and what's more ideal than a leave management software that gives them all the information they need to do so?